Boston pension votes to fire money manager Fisher, withdrawals surge toward $1 billion

 BOSTON (Reuters) - The City of Boston’s retirement board on Wednesday voted unanimously to end its relationship with money manager Kenneth Fisher, whose firm has lost almost $1 billion in assets after allegations he made disparaging remarks about women last week.

+In addition, on Wednesday evening an official of the Los Angeles pension system for police and firefighters said it will review the roughly $500 million it has invested with Fisher’s firm.

+“As with other pension funds, we are very concerned with the inappropriate comments made by Mr. Fisher,” said the Los Angeles system’s general manager, Ray Ciranna, via e-mail.

-Fisher Investments managed about $253 million for Boston’s pension.
+In Boston, Fisher Investments managed about $253 million for the city’s pensions.
 The retirement board’s vote came as Boston Mayor Marty Walsh said Fisher’s statements showed “a profound lack of judgment.”

 “Boston will not invest in companies led by people who treat women like commodities.
 Reports of Ken Fisher’s comments and poor judgment are incredibly disturbing, and I have asked our retirement board to take a vote to end any relationship with Fisher Investments,” Walsh said in a statement.